Ashley Harper Cottrell, CSEE, CTA

 Cottrell is now the Project Manager for Maryland Sports operations.
 Her main duties are managing all interactive, digital and print aspects of Maryland Sports’ portfolio; bid development and event recruitment and/or retention; and overseeing the TEAM Maryland initiative.
 Maryland Sports is also a division of the Maryland Stadium Authority, and as such, Cottrell full-fills the role of Creative and Web Manager for MSA.

 Cottrell is a 2018 Connect Sports Game Changer (more) and 2018 Maryland Daily Record Leading Women honoree.

-Cottrell is a graduate of Georgia Southern University with a B.S. in Sports Management, Concentration in Marketing and Minor in Business and is accredited as a Certified Sports Event Executive (CSEE) from the National Association of Sports Commissions (NASC).
-Cottrell is also working on obtaining a certificate from Parsons School of Design/The New School in Digital and Graphic Design.
+Cottrell is a graduate of Georgia Southern University with a B.S. in Sports Management, Concentration in Marketing and Minor in Business, a Digital and Graphic Design certificate from Parsons School of Design/The New School and is accredited as a Certified Sports Event Executive (CSEE) from Sports ETA - formerly National Association of Sports Commissions (NASC).
+In addition, Cottrell holds the Certified Tourism Network’s accredited of Certified Tourism Ambassador (CTA).

 Marketing & Communications Associate